Amazon Click Through Rate: How Sellers can Boost CTR (2025)

 For example, like our previous example.
 If you’re selling a wallet, you can put in “purse” in your ad campaign’s negative targeting section.
 This will make sure you don’t lose clicks to an irrelevant keyword.

 Next, optimize your product listing – photo & title.
+This is also a critical component of Amazon SEO Strategy.
 Make sure the first thing shoppers see on the search page is a high quality, perfect photo with a descriptive title.

 3 Quick Hacks to Get Your Product on Amazon Best Seller List